 French.
 Born in 1975.
-Mr. Stéphane MANGIAVACCA joined the Board in March 2020.
-He graduated from ECOLE NATIONALE SUPERIEURE DES MINES DE SAINT-ETIENNE, Engineering Diploma with honors and studied at University of New Brunswick in Canada.
+Mr. Mangiavacca joined the Board in March 2020.
 He started his carrier with the French Ministry of Finance, working in China.
 He then joined the Internal Audit of BPCE Group where he became Senior Manager of Quantitative Audit.
-He now works for BRED Banque Populaire as an Executive Board member, Head of International and he is also a Board member of several French and international banks of BRED Group.
+He now works for BRED Banque Populaire as an Executive Board member, Head of International and he is also a Board member of several French and international banks of the BRED Group.
+He graduated with honors from the Ecole Nationale Superieure des Mines de Saint-Etienne, with a Diploma in Engineering and also studied at University of New Brunswick in Canada.